PRICING YOUR PROPERTY

 We can tell you whether your area is currently in a buyer's market or a seller's market.
 In a seller's market, you can price a bit beyond what you really expect, just to see what the reaction will be.
 In a buyer's market, if you really need to sell promptly, offer an attractive bargain price.

 Estimating Net Proceeds

-Once you’ve been given an estimate of market value by your REALTOR®, you can get a rough idea of how much cash you might walk away with when the sale is completed.
+Once we give you an estimate of market value, you can have a rough idea of how much cash you might walk away with when the sale is completed.
 This can be particularly useful when you start looking for another home to buy.

 To estimate your net proceeds, from the estimated sales amount, subtract the applicable costs in the three sections outlined below: seller’s costs, buyer’s/seller’s costs and closing costs.